Cornwall Good Seafood Guide logo

 The Western Waters effort regime places an upper ceiling on the number of kilowatt days (KWdays) fished by vessels larger than15m in length, towing dredges for scallops.
 Within the UK this pool of effort is administered by the Marine Management Organisation (MMO) in a system which sets a maximum number of days (per quarter) that any vessel with a scallop entitlement may fish, these limits being revised on a quarterly basis.
 In recent years this effort cap has been limiting.

 There are 40 vessels fishing in Devon and Cornish waters that have Vessel Monitoring Systems (VMS) fitted voluntarily either to engage in the Lyme Bay pilot project or by those vessels that fish nomadically in Welsh waters where its use is compulsory.
-VMS provides fisheries management agencies with accurate information about the location and activity of regulated fishing vessels and is a cost effective tool for the successful monitoring, control and surveillance of fisheries activities.
+VMS provides fisheries management agencies with accurate information about the location and activity of regulated fishing vessels and it is a cost effective tool for the successful monitoring, control and surveillance of fisheries activities.
 The length and power of vessels scalloping within Cornish IFCA waters is restricted to 18.28 m (60ft) and 221 kw (300hp).
-There are currently no industry led seasonal closures or restricted areas for scallopers in Cornish waters but these have proven to be effective in other parts of the UK for management of scallop stocks and habitats.
 A Voluntary Scalloping Good practice guide has been developed by the Scallop association and many local boats adhere to this.

 Diving for scallops commercially can only be undertaken from a licenced fishing vessel and divers must adhere to minimum landing sizes, fill in a shellfish data return for CIFCA and must adhere to HSE regulations governing safety.